heathermhargreaves/team-cleanup-script/README.md

-# Eppo Team Experiments Fetcher
+# Eppo Experiments Fetcher

+A collection of Node.js scripts that fetch experiments from Eppo's API with different filtering options.

+## Scripts

+### 1. Team-Based Filtering (`exp-by-team.js`)
-A Node.js application that fetches experiments from Eppo's API, filters them by team ID, and displays the experiment owners.
+Filters experiments by team ID and displays the experiment owners.

+### 2. Status-Based Filtering (`ready-experiments.js`)
+Filters experiments by "ready" or "wrap up" status (flexible matching) regardless of team and exports owner details.

 ## Features

 - 🔌 Connects to Eppo's experiment API
-- 🔍 Filters experiments by team ID
+- 🔍 Multiple filtering options (team ID or status)
 - 📁 Exports data to CSV format with clickable URLs
 - 👥 Displays experiment owners and details
 - 📊 Provides summary statistics